yaskovdev/blog/_posts/2018-05-14-nobody-likes-corporate-events.md

 Team building is very useful for your career growth: it helps you build and maintain relations with your colleagues and your employer.
 It also improves your performance in a team-based environment.
 Right?

-Not really.
-In reality, it is an enemy of your career.
+Not at all.
+In fact, it is an enemy of your career.
 Let me explain why.

 <img alt="Problem Solving" src="{{ site.url }}{{ page.image }}">

 ### You Are Just A Resource

 Let's start with the harsh truth: you are not a person.
 Even not a human being.
 You are a money-making tool of your employer.
-Some employers even call you "a resource" and refer to you by your "resource ID", did you know about that?
+They even call you "[a resource](https://www.quora.com/Why-do-IT-companies-call-employees-a-resource)" and refer to you by your "resource ID", did you know about that?

 ### You Must Be Profitable